H-Matthews/SFML_Learning/docs/Game_Design_Techniques.md

 There is documentation on SFMLs website that goes into great detail regarding these [events](https://www.sfml-dev.org/tutorials/2.6/window-events.php)

 ## Real time input state
 A major restriction with events is that they report only once and it goes into the event data structure.
-Meaning you cannot continously ask them how the satte of the input devices looks RIGHT NOW.
+Meaning you cannot continously ask them how the state of the input devices looks RIGHT NOW.
 You must wait until the code executes where you pop events from the DS.

 SFML makes input management easier and implements classes that allows you to check for REAL TIME events.